 When your family member is ready for treatment at a Sunstone Recovery recommended facility, they’ll move on to a rehab program.
 Continued care with intensive outpatient programs shows the best results.
 Your family member spends a substantial part of their day at the rehab center.
 The alcoholic family member will participate in several forms of therapy, such as:

-You may also participate in portions of the treatment.
-A family therapy program is common in rehab.
-They give you and your family member a chance to address the effects of alcoholism and learn more about the disease yourself.
+You may also be able to participate in portions of alcohol addiction treatment.
+A family therapy program is common in rehab facilities.
+Family therapy gives you and your family members a chance to address the effects of alcoholism and learn more about the disease yourself.
 They also provide the groundwork for healthier family dynamics moving forward.
 This can make a huge difference for the alcoholic family member.

 Sunstone Recovery offers a range of mental health and substance abuse treatment programs.
 We don’t just aim for just recovery, but to make a positive impact on our clients and their families as they start the recovery process.
-Sunstone makes it home in Bend, Oregon.
+Treatment programs feel like home in Bend, Oregon.
+Programs include:

 Don’t let alcohol abuse undermine the life of an alcoholic family member.
 A high-quality rehab program can assist you in overcoming that addiction.
 Contact Sunstone Recovery at 855.833.9199 and let us help you find your path to recovery.